-Family Care Plan: Parent Central Services maintains an electronic copy of the Family Care Plan (FCP) DA Form 5305 for dual/single military parents registered in full and part time programs.
+Eamily Care Plan: Parent Central Services maintains an electronic copy of the Family Care Plan (FCP) DA Form 5305 for dual/single military parents registered in full and part time programs.
 FCP is required for MST youth enrolled in weekly before camp supervision programs operating before 1300.
 The requirement for FCP only applies to US Active Duty Military.
 The FCP is required for children under the age of 19 who cannot care for themselves in the absence of the Service Member.
+The program maintains the short-term release designee information.

-Immunizations: Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat, and have written documentation of all age-appropriate immunizations.
+Immunizations: Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat, and have written documentation of all age-appropriate immunizations, including influenza.
 Child/youth immunizations must be up to date in order to participate in CYS programs.
-A waiver request must be approved by the Chief of CYS before childcare can begin.
+School age children who are homeschooled, or who are not enrolled in a local public school system are required to show proof of immunizations which are age appropriate and that comply with local/state school requirements.
+A waiver request must be approved before childcare can begin.
 Children/youth who are not immunized will be denied childcare during outbreaks.